Scholastic Art & Writing Awards - Alliance for Young Artists & Writers

 Are there size limitations for entered artwork?

-While there are no size limitations for art entries, regional may not be able to exhibit oversized works.
+While there are no size limitations for art entries, regional exhibitions may not be able to display oversized works.
 At the national level, works larger than 500 square inches may not be exhibited.
 Check your regional program’s webpage for their exhibition requirements.

 Can work be entered as a group collaboration?